unicode-org/message-format-wg/spec/syntax.md

 The _match_ consists of the keyword `match` followed by a list of one or more _expressions_.
 There MUST be at least one _expression_.
-There MAY be any number of _expressions_.
+There MAY be any number of additional _expressions_.
 An _implementation_ MAY limit the total number of _expressions_: when it does so it MUST support at least 5 _expressions_ to be considered conformant.
 Limiting the number of _expressions_ is NOT RECOMMENDED.